beartype/beartype/README.rst

 waiting for the open-source community to officially standardize, implement, and publish those checks first.
-Filling in the Titanic-sized gaps between `Python's patchwork quilt of annotation PEPs <Compliance_>`__, validators accelerate your QA workflow with the greatest asset: *yup, it's your brain.*
+Filling in the Titanic-sized gaps between `Python's patchwork quilt of annotation PEPs <Compliance_>`__, validators accelerate your QA workflow with the greatest asset. *Yup, it's your brain.*

-See `Validator Showcase`_ for further examples – or read gruelling details that will make you wish you had a pawful of comfort food.
+See `Validator Showcase`_ for further examples – or read gruelling details that might make you wish you had a clawful of comfort berries in your mouth.

 Validator Overview
 ~~~~~~~~~~~~~~~~~~